-- Assist employers and recruitment agents to understand the educational level of your overseas qualification comparable to the Australian Qualifications Framework.
+- Help employers understand the educational level of your overseas qualification

-To be eligible you must meet all of the following requirements:
+For your overseas qualifications to be assessed, you must meet the following eligibility requirements:

-- Be a citizen, permanent resident, or a temporary resident with work rights, and;
+- Be a citizen, permanent resident, or a temporary resident holding a visa with work rights

-- Have completed a higher education or technical/vocational education qualification overseas, and;
+- Have completed a higher education or technical/vocational education qualification overseas.

-- Qualifications less than 1 semester or 6 months of full-time study
+- Qualifications completed in less than 1 semester or 6 months of full-time study

 - Trade qualifications

 - Incomplete qualifications

 - Single subjects